-The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the Relevant standards prescribed below.
+The following specified activities/ works to an item do not require approval under subsection 57(1) if the specified activities/ works are undertaken in accordance with each of the relevant standards prescribed below.

-- a) Excavation or disturbance of land that is: - i. for the purpose of exposing underground utility services infrastructure which occurs within an existing service trench, or - ii. to carry out inspections or emergency maintenance or repair on underground utility services, or - iii. to maintain, repair, or replace underground utility services to buildings, or - iv. to maintain or repair the foundations of an existing building, or - v. to expose survey marks, or - vi. associated with feral animal/insect eradication.
+- a) Excavation or disturbance of land that is: - i. for the purpose of exposing underground utility services infrastructure which occurs within an existing service trench, or - ii. to carry out inspections or emergency maintenance or repair on underground utility services, or - iii. to maintain, repair, or replace underground utility services to buildings, or - iv. to maintain or repair the foundations of an existing building, or - v. to expose survey marks, or - vi. associated with feral animal/insect eradication. - b) Removing contaminated soil.

-- b) Activities/ works must not disturb or remove any relics. - c) Excavation must not compromise the structural integrity of any heritage structure or significant landscape elements. - d) Activities/ works must not affect archaeological evidence, for example the archaeology of foundation trench deposits from the time of original construction.
+- c) Activities/ works must not disturb or remove any relics. - d) Excavation must not compromise the structural integrity of any heritage structure or significant landscape elements. - e) Activities/ works must not affect archaeological evidence, for example the archaeology of foundation trench deposits from the time of original construction. - f) If an environmental assessment is required under Part 5 of the Environmental Planning and Assessment Act 1979 (NSW) in relation to "b) of the specified activities/works, the assessment must be undertaken prior to commencing any work to remove the contaminated soil.